Teak Patio Furniture

 Teak outdoor furniture has a tight, straight grain.
 Along with its appealing look, this pattern offers several practical benefits.
 Tight-grained woods tend to be heavy and solid, which ensures that your furnishings can withstand high winds.
-Straight-grained woods are also sturdier and stronger than those that are more irregular, so they’re ideal for tables, chairs and benches.
+Straight-grained woods are also sturdier and stronger than those that are more irregular, so they’re ideal for weight-bearing furnishings like tables, chairs and benches.

 Teak Coffee Table

 Like the finest leather, teak patio furniture takes on a lovely patina that adds character to your decor.
 Untreated, fresh-cut teak has a golden-brown hue that turns an equally attractive silvery-gray over time.
 Simply sit back over the next few months and let your new teak furnishings start to silver, or apply a sealant to preserve their original color.

 Thanks to their many natural defenses, teak seating sets and tables need only minimal upkeep to look their best.
 In fact, with just a little care, teak can last for generations.
 To keep your pieces in peak condition, give them a thorough cleaning once a year plus a touchup after major spills.
 Cleaners and sealants designed for teak provide optimal results.

 Unparalleled for style and substance, teak furnishings bring enduring beauty and all-weather toughness to your patio.
 But are they the best option for you?
 The answer might depend on your tastes and goals.